LawrenceQxy/code-snippet/README.md

 # code-snippet
-record some snippets whitch are useful
+To record any snippets whitch are useful